 The first step of sample preparation involves cell lysis or disruption with a mechanical force or/and detergent to release the genetic material (nucleic acid).

-In all these steps, there is a risk of damaging and loss of the nucleic acids due to mechanical shears.
+In all these steps, there is a risk of damage and loss of the nucleic acids due to mechanical shears.

-While column-based isolation methods can be partially automated on generic liquid handling machines, full automation requires systems integrating vacuum manifolds or onboard centrifuges.
-But in bead-based isolation, most of the process is automated therefore the rate and accuracy of the extraction increases.
-Several vendors now offer open platforms that can automate magnetic bead-based reagents from various commercially available kits.
+While the column-based isolation methods can be partially automated on generic liquid handling machines, full automation requires systems integrating vacuum manifolds or onboard centrifuges.
+But in the bead-based isolation, most of the process is automated, therefore the rate and accuracy of the extraction increases.
+Several vendors now offer open platforms that can automate the magnetic bead-based reagents from various commercially available kits.